Queue or Pub/Sub

-At one point in my career, we had to decide whether a system should be using queue or Pub/Sub as a message broker.
-Back then, I still couldn’t differentiate between the both.
-Queue seems like a data structure that is used in both types of message broker, and Pub/Sub is a mechanism of push and pull, or push and push, between two or more systems.
+While working as a backend software engineer, my team had to decide whether a system should be using a queue or Pub/Sub as the message broker.
+Back then, I still couldn’t differentiate between them both.
+A queue seems like a data structure used in message brokers, while Pub/Sub is a mechanism of push and pull, or push and push, between two or more systems.
 How can you only choose one of them?

-After spending more time reading up on event-driven architecture (EDA), and coming across different sets of nomenclature that describe message broker, I think I have a clearer picture on both.
+After reading more on event-driven architecture (EDA) and coming across different sets of terms that describe message brokers, I think I have a clearer picture of both.
 Let’s first talk about the message broker itself.

-The broker plays an instrumental role here, since it serves as the only interface between the systems.
-And, I think, it is the configuration and purpose of this broker that matters, not whether it is a queue or Pub/Sub.
+The broker plays an instrumental role here since it serves as the only interface between the systems.
+In my opinion, it is the configuration and purpose of this broker that matters, not whether it should be a queue or Pub/Sub.

 Broker - Command bus

-If a broker is configured to deliver a message exactly once to each interested party, then it is a command bus.
+A broker that delivers a message exactly once to each interested party is a command bus.

-A command bus usually serves as a buffer, with the intention to prevent one system from overloading the other system with its commands.
+A command bus serves as a buffer to prevent one system from overloading the other system with its commands.
 The consuming side of the command bus is usually known.

 Broker - Event bus

-This type of broker acts as a ledger for events that have occured.
-For instance, an order is created, a user has signed up, and etc. As a ledger, it’s main purpose is to store the records.
+This type of broker acts as a ledger for events that have occurred.
+For instance, order creation, user sign up, etc. As a ledger, its primary purpose is to store the records.
 It does not know who would consume it.
-Some systems could consume from the broker to react to the event, but a sink could also be consuming from it, persisting the event logs for Event Sourcing.
+Some systems might consume from the broker to react to the event, but a sink will subscribe to the broker to persist the event transactions for Event Sourcing.

-Most of the time, a command bus is referred to as a queue, while an event bus as a Pub/Sub system.
-So when someone says to use a queue, they mostly mean to use a command bus.
+From my observation, we usually refer to a command bus as a queue while an event bus as a Pub/Sub system.
+So when someone says to use a queue system, they mostly mean to use a command bus.

-I feel the terms command bus and event bus are much more suitable to describe a message broker.
-Regardless of the type of bus, they all have some sort of queue implementation to buffer and order the messages that they receive.
+Command bus / event bus are much more suitable to describe a message broker.
+Regardless of the type of bus, they all have some form of queue implementation to buffer and order the messages received.